robdavid/genutil-go/README.md

 }
 ```

-Each call to `Try` converts the value and error pair to the value only.
-However, if the error is non-nil, `Try` will panic.
-The `Catch` deferred function handles panics created by `Try` and will populate the `err` value with the error `Try` encountered, which will then be the return value of the function.
-A panic created from another source will propagate as a further panic.
+Here we use `Try` to wrap function calls that return a value plus an error. `Try` removes the error part and returns just the single value.
+However, if the error is non-nil it will panic with a `TryError`.
+The `Catch` deferred function is used to recover from any panic created by `Try` and in this example will populate the `err` variable with the error that triggered the panic.
+This becomes our error return, as it is a named return value.

 If you want to augment the error, or perform other processing on the error, the `Handle` function can be used.
 ```go